Frutisoft/orchard/README.md

 ﻿# Frutisoft: Fruti Language & Aero OS

-**A learning project exploring modern programming language and OS design**
+**A passion project exploring modern programming language and OS design**

 ---

 ## Vision

-Frutisoft is a solo student project exploring the design and implementation of:
+Frutisoft is a personal passion project by Jameson Jones, a student at the Illinois Mathematics and Science Academy, exploring the design and implementation of:

 - **Fruti** - A general-purpose programming language that learns from the pain points of existing languages to create a simple, comprehensive, and developer-friendly alternative